 During our weeks stay we neither want to tire ourselves out or laze around doing nothing so we decide to skip visiting Chania and decide to travel to Agios Nikolaos instead, a short drive east of Herssonisos.
 The road is well signed as we head east.
 We pass numerous shrines and I am intensely angered by failing to notice a beautiful monastery by the side of the road before it was too late to stop.

 Agios Nikolaos is pretty and tame.
 The bay shelters numerous cafes and restaurants and the streets house gift and jewellery shops.
-Under the trees which line the main street sits a Yiayia patiently trying to sell her handmade lace.
+Under the trees which line the main street sits a Yiayia selling her handmade lace.
 Tourists walk by her as if invisible and head for mass-produced tack.
 My Euros have by this point depleted and I cannot help her cause.
 Gutted!
 I manage to take her photo to ensure sure she can be seen.
 I have enough for a drink at least and when I refuse a plastic bag the shopkeeper looks at me with amazement.

 “Save the planet!”
 He declares gravelly-voiced.

 We take the coastal road north and after breathtaking views we stop off at a blue flag beach for a dip somewhere along the way.